Al-Nasir Muhammad Mosque: Visual aspects

 The main entrance to the mosque is a door at its north side.
 The south door would have been the Sultan’s private entrance, but at the time the British were taking over the eastern and southern entrance were packed with trash.

 A message over the doors in flowing Arabic script reads:

-“In the name of God the Merciful, the Gracious, He who ordered the building of this mosque, the Blessed, the Happy, for the sake of God, whose name be exalted, is our Lord and Master, the Sultan and King, the conquer of the world and faith, Nasir Mohamed, son of our Lord the Sultan Kalaoun es Saleh, in the months and year of Hijrah of the Prophet seven hundred and eighteen”.

 Other doors contain similar messages.
 The script around the building holds more religious sentiments.
 Lining the top of the building on the inside were glass mosaics.
 Nasir was the last Sultan of Cairo to use this sort of decoration extensively.

 The walls of the mosque were constructed using limestone pillaged by the pyramids.
 The ten red granite pillars in the mosque were also stolen goods.

 Minarets

 The most striking and unique feature of this mosque are its two minarets.
 The first is placed at the north-east corner of the Mosque where it could call troops to prayer.
 The other is also near the main entrance.
 What makes these minarets unique is their bulbous sections with finely carved decoration.
 Other minarets from the time are not nearly as extensively decorated.
 Some scholars believe that Sultan al-Nasir was friendly with the Mongols at this time and may have hired a master mason from Tabriz to construct the minarets of his mosque.